-R. Extracurricular Duties: Faculty members are expected to contribute to the University community by participating in extra-curricular functions, by serving on campus committees, and by acting as faculty sponsors and advisors to student organizations.

-- S. Office Hours: Faculty members are expected to post class schedules and office hours.
+- II.R.
+Extracurricular Duties: Faculty members are expected to contribute to the University community by participating in extra-curricular functions, by serving on campus committees, and by acting as faculty sponsors and advisors to student organizations. - II.S.
+Office Hours: Faculty members are expected to post class schedules and office hours.
 Faculty members have a responsibility to provide to the department head and students each semester their office hour schedule.
-Inability to meet classes or to maintain office hours should be reported to the department head. - T. Notification of Absence: All faculty members are expected to meet their classes regularly and promptly at the scheduled time.
+Inability to meet classes or to maintain office hours should be reported to the department head. - II.T.
+Notification of Absence: All faculty members are expected to meet their classes regularly and promptly at the scheduled time.
 The department head should be notified immediately of illness, death in the family, or other emergencies necessitating absence from the campus.
-For additional information regarding WKU's policy for medical leave, visit the WKU Human Resources web page at:

-U. Faculty/Student Relationships: Sexual relations between students and faculty members are fraught with the potential for exploitation.
+For additional information regarding WKU's policy for medical leave, see Policy 4.6201 on the Human Resources Policies page. - II.U.
+Faculty/Student Relationships: Sexual relations between students and faculty members are fraught with the potential for exploitation.
 The respect and trust accorded a professor, as well as the power exercised by the professor in an academic or evaluative role, make voluntary consent by the student suspect.

 Even when both parties initially have consented, the development of a sexual relationship renders both the faculty member and the institution vulnerable to possible later allegations of sexual harassment in light of the significant power differential between faculty members and students.